Australian-born Toronto travel writer Amanda Lee is the winner of this year’s Master of Fine Arts Scholarship.

 Her father had told her Coober Pedy was “no place for a woman.”
 But during her own initial research trip to the remote community last year, Lee was surprised to discover “some incredible women, whose stories are rarely told – from Minnie Berrington, the first female opal miner in the 1920s, to Rena Bryant, who painted an uncompromising picture of the town in her memoir, White Man in a Hole.”
 Lee has since also tracked down Desrey Jones, a young woman born and bred in Coober Pedy, who is one of the very few women involved in the opal mining industry today.

-Lee says she plans to use the research bursary to help her return to Australia in November “before the blistering heat drives people out of Coober Pedy.”
+Lee says she plans to use the scholarship to help her return to Australia in November “before the blistering heat drives people out of Coober Pedy.”
 There she will “shadow Jones,” hike to the infamous “Crocodile Harry’s Underground Nest,” which was operated by a larger-than-life “rake, a perfect foil to the women who have emerged in my story of Coober Pedy” and spend time with the volunteers of the Coober Pedy Historical Society, all women, who have become “the keepers of the town’s collective history.”

 Kim Pittaway, executive director of the King’s MFA program, thanked Janigan and Kierans for their ongoing support for our students.
 “As Amanda’s project highlights, researching a book often requires return trips and more digging.
-Thanks to the bursary, Amanda will be able to deepen her understanding of her topic and produce a richer, more complex narrative.”
+Thanks to the scholarship, Amanda will be able to deepen her understanding of her topic and produce a richer, more complex narrative.”

 Learn more about the MFA program.